AnggaConni/artifact-radar/README.md

 ### 2. Place files
 ```
 your-repo/
-├── .github/
+├── .github/workflows/
-│   └── workflows/
-│       └── crawler.yml      ← GitHub Actions workflow
+│   └── crawler.yml         # GitHub Actions workflow
-├── scraper.py               ← Main scraper
+├── scraper.py              # Main Python intelligence engine
+├── index.html              # The Dashboard UI
-├── data.json                ← Auto-generated results (committed by bot)
+├── data.json               # Auto-generated results (committed by bot)
-├── history.json             ← Crawl state tracker (committed by bot)
+└── history.json            # Crawl state tracker (committed by bot)
-└── scraper.log              ← Latest run log (uploaded as artifact)
 ```

 ### 3. Run manually

+Run Manually (Bypass 8-Day Guard)

-Go to **Actions → Artifact Radar Auto Crawler → Run workflow**.
+Go to Actions → Artifact Radar Auto-Crawler → Run workflow.

+Set Force crawl now to true if you want to bypass the 8-day waiting period and scan immediately.

 ---

 ## Schedule

-The crawler runs on the **1st and 15th of every month at 02:00 UTC**.
+The crawler runs on an interval of 8 days.

-A built-in 14-day guard in `scraper.py` also prevents redundant re-runs if the workflow is triggered too soon (e.g., after a `git push`).
+A built-in 8-day guard in `scraper.py` also prevents redundant re-runs if the workflow is triggered too soon (e.g., after a `git push`).

 To change the interval, edit `CRAWL_INTERVAL_DAYS` in `scraper.py`.

 ---